atharvalade/AirSpace_Async/nil_back_end/README.md

 This script will:
 1. Prompt you to enter a shard ID manually (e.g., 1, 2, 3, etc.)
+2. Update your RPC URL to include the shard ID
-2. Save the shard ID to your `.env` file
+3. Save the shard ID and updated RPC URL to your `.env` file

 You must run this script before deploying contracts or minting NFTs.

 > **Note**: The =nil; network API does not currently support automatic shard ID retrieval.
 You will need to manually specify a shard ID to use.
+If you encounter "shard API not found" errors, try different shard IDs until you find one that works.

 You can also manually set up your wallet using the =nil; CLI directly: